 In contrast, small down payments are more the norm with FHA loans.
 If your credit score is at least 580, you can put down just 3.5 percent for an FHA loan; if your score is below 580 (but not lower than 500), you’ll be required to put down 10 percent.
 Here’s more on minimum down payment requirements.

 Both types of loans have limits on the amount you can borrow.
-The conventional conforming loan limit, set by the Federal Housing Finance Agency each year, is $726,200 or up to $1,089,300 in more costly housing markets.
-A conventional loan can exceed these limits, however — at that point, it’d be considered a nonconforming jumbo loan.
+The conventional conforming loan limit, set by the Federal Housing Finance Agency each year, starts at $726,200 this year and goes up to $1,089,300 in more costly housing markets.
+A conventional loan can exceed these limits, but at that point, it’d be considered a nonconforming jumbo loan.

 If you don’t have 20 percent of the home’s purchase price for a down payment, you’ll be required to pay for mortgage insurance whether you’re getting a conventional or FHA loan.
 Both premiums are typically paid via your monthly mortgage payment.

 FHA mortgage insurance includes an upfront premium equal to 1.75 percent of the amount you’re borrowing.
 Then, you’ll pay an annual premium, which is determined by the size of your down payment, how much you borrowed and the length of the loan (15 years versus 30 years).

 Aside from differences in premium structure, conventional loan borrowers don’t have to pay for mortgage insurance forever — it can be canceled halfway through a loan term, or once the borrower achieves 20 percent equity in the home.
-You can do this simply by following your repayment schedule to pay down the loan balance; making extra payments, or refinancing or getting a new appraisal if your home’s value has risen substantially.
+You can do this simply by following your repayment schedule to pay down the loan balance, making extra payments, or refinancing or getting a new appraisal if your home’s value has risen substantially.

-In contrast, FHA mortgage insurance can’t be canceled unless you put at least 10 percent down.
-(If so, it’ll be canceled after 11 years), or you refinance to a different type of loan.
+In contrast, FHA mortgage insurance can’t be canceled unless you put at least 10 percent down (if so, it’ll be canceled after 11 years), or you refinance to a different type of loan.